MicrosoftDocs/azure-devops-docs/docs/pipelines/migrate/from-classic-pipelines.md

 1. Review any `cron` schedules in your YAML file.
 By default, `cron` schedules in YAML are in UTC.
 In classic pipelines, they are in the organization's timezone.
 See [Configure schedules for pipelines](../process/scheduled-triggers.md) to learn more about configuring your pipeline to run on with a `cron` job.

-1. Use the Task Assistant to make any additional changes to the YAML file.
+1. Use the Task Assistant to make any other needed changes to the YAML file.
 The Task Assistant is a pane on the right side of the screen, which helps you correctly create and modify YAML steps.

     :::image type="content" source="media/task-assistant-yaml.png" alt-text="Configure your pipeline task with Task Assistant.":::